PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 But the solution is not working out well everywhere.

-In-house solution has advantages if the people of the house is working together and not working separately.
+In-house solution advantages can be realized only if the **people in-the-house** are working together and not working separately.

 <figure>
   <img src="{{ "/images/posts/sas_in_house_credit_scoring.JPG" | relative_url }}">